The Game Developers Conference (GDC) Summits and Game Career Seminar (GCS) Call for Submissions closed October 7, 2022 at 11:59pm PT.

 - Rehearse the delivery of your session to be more effective; preferably in front of your peers and/or record yourself speaking then review it.
 Both are great ways to practice pacing and timing.
 Your presentation materials must be completed and submitted four weeks before GDC.

 - Please note the Summit Advisors and content team are here to help.
-If you have ANY additional speaking questions you’d like GDC to cover, please email Molly Portillo.
+If you have ANY additional questions please email Sam Warnke.

 Summit Descriptions & Topics of Interest

-Select any summit listed below to view its description and topics of interest.
+Select any topic listed below to view its description and topics of interest.

 What is the submission deadline?

-The GDC Summits call for submissions deadline is Tuesday, October 5, 2021 at 11:59 pm PT.
+The GDC Summits and Game Career Seminar call for submissions deadline is Friday, October 7, 2022 at 11:59 pm PT.

 What makes a good submission?